accesslabs-dev/bna-website/content/english/blog/post-1.md

 With open models, there is the possibility of several companies to work on how they can deploy LLMs in the most efficient manner so you can have the lowest price and fastest speed possible.

 The nicest example is groq.
-They are a hardware startup that are developing a specific design for GPUs chips to run LMMs.
+They are a hardware startup that are developing a specific design for computing called LPU (Language Processing Unit™) to run LMMs.
 With that, they can outspeed all competitors by 2x minimum and have in theory more affordable prices per token.

-> Tip: Sign up to [groq](https://console.groq.com), use their playground.
+> Tip: Open [groq](https://groq.com/) and test them.
 You can run a chatGPT-esque conversation with the top open models for free because besides being the faster, they're are probably burning cash to win the competition.

 #### UI Features